About Project Homekey

 Support for Individuals and Families

-Over the next decade or so, Project Homekey will give hundreds of people in our community the opportunity to permanently recover from homelessness.
+Over the next twenty years, Project Homekey will give hundreds of people in our community the opportunity to permanently recover from homelessness.
 This project is an opportunity for individuals and families to live in a safe environment while they work to achieve greater levels of self-sufficiency.
 They will have the stability they need to get a job, to stay sober after years of addiction, to escape from an abusive partner, to care for their own physical and emotional health, to join a church, to reconnect with their family and friends, to provide a place for their kids to sleep in peace, and to contribute to the community they were raised in.

 The people served by Project Homekey include: